OisinThomas/personal_blog/_posts/the-great-cognitive-outsourcing.md

 #### Explicit Knowledge

 1. Public: Facts readily available in textbooks and online
 2. Private: Information restricted by NDAs or competitive advantage but theoretically shareable

 #### Tacit Knowledge

 1. Public: Skills acquirable through publicly available resources (like learning guitar from videos)

-    1. Motor skills: Physical capabilities like bike riding
+    1. Motor skills: Physical capabilities like bike riding.

-    2. Intellectual skills: Pattern recognition like judging when food is properly cooked
+    2. Intellectual skills: Pattern recognition like judging when food is properly cooked.
 2. Private: Knowledge requiring apprenticeship or community embedding

-    1. Individual: Skills gained through one-on-one teaching
+    1. Individual: Skills gained through one-on-one teaching.

-    2. Social: Knowledge embodied in networks rather than individuals
+    2. Social: Knowledge embodied in networks rather than individuals.

 The Tacit Knowledge Problem in Practice
 ---------------------------------------